 - We report Cloud Cost under code x.

 The result is that management manages the business, which relies heavily on the quickly changing Public Cloud, based on high-level financial figures.
-If the business does well (while nobody knows exactly why), there is little incentive to set up a more detailed Cloud Management reporting system.
+If the business does well (while nobody knows exactly why), there is little incentive to set up a more detailed Cloud cost management reporting system.

 Not having a Cloud Management reporting system is costing you money